Category: Best First Date Restaurants in Toronto

 -

-UPDATE: Cava has closed and is relocating to a new location in downtown Toronto.
+UPDATE: Cava has permanently closed.
 Andorra is a tiny little country nestled between France and Spain in the Pyrenees mountains.
 Escudella is often referred to as Andorra’s national dish.
-We wanted to eat traditional escudella for the Andorra stop, and while it wasn’t readily available on […]
+Typically eaten in winter, this dish is a big meaty hearty stew.
+We wanted to try traditional escudella and found the perfect place to make it…

 -